FB

 We DO NOT recommend heavy loads with this type of setup.
 The added parts do nothing to strengthen the existing tongue even as they add a longer lever and more stress.
 The concept is good to extend a trailer tongue temporarily, but not good as a permanent solution.

-- Add a little material around where the tow ball hole.
+1. Add a little material around the mid tow ball hole.
 Both top and bottom on the tube.
+This area will see a lot of stress.

-- Go easy on clamping the u-bolts.
-Use nylock nuts so they won’t come loose, then just snug it up.
+4. Go easy on clamping the u-bolts.
+Use nylock nuts so they will not come loose, then just snug it up.
 Don’t crush it.

-- Load the trailer as usual assuming a 10-12% or so tongue weight at the existing tongue position.
+5. Load the trailer as usual assuming a 10-12% or so tongue weight at the EXISTING tongue position.
 This tongue extension will decrease the load at your vehicle hitch, considerably.
-However, you don’t want to overload the design of the existing trailer, so make your loads appropriate for the existing tongue position.
+However, you don’t want to overload the design of the existing trailer, so make your loads appropriate for the EXISTING tongue position.

-- Finally, you might want to put a piece of metal or hardwood between the top of the u bolt and the existing trailer frame to avoid damage.
+6. Finally, you might want to put a piece of metal or hardwood between the top of the U-Bolt and the existing trailer frame to avoid damage.
+This will spread out the forces from the U-Bolt.
+(See this post for U-Bolts.)

 This is a concept sketch only.
 It works, but for a lightweight, specific application.
-Please be careful choosing material, and build at your own risk.
+Please be careful choosing material, and build the adjustable length trailer tongue at your own risk.

 Finally, for the electrical connection, make an “Extension Cord” with the correct connector on each end.
 That will make a temporary electrical extension to go with the temporary way to extend a trailer tongue.

-As you can see from above there are a lot of ideas about ways to extend a trailer tongue.
+As you can see from above there are a lot of ideas about ways to extend a trailer tongue, or make an adjustable length trailer tongue.
 The range from easy to more difficult.
+Also, a range from Easily Adjustable to Permanent.

 Have a Wonderful Day!